Asian Studies (ASIA)

 Sikh Culture, Religion and Society

 Students will examine the cultural, religious, social and political developments in the Punjab over the past five centuries from the perspective of the Sikhs.
 They will focus on the cultural and social forces that shaped and consolidated Sikh religious beliefs, ritual practices, and social institutions.
 Students will explore the interrelationship among traditional pan- Indian customs, Punjabi folklore, and Sikh religious beliefs and practices.
-They will also explore the impact of the British Raj, including the Sikh reform movements, and the contemporary issue of the Sikh search for a distinct political identity.
+They will also explore the impact of the Mughal empire and British Raj, including the Sikh reform movements, and the contemporary issue of the Sikh search for a distinct political identity.
 Note: Students may earn credit for only one of ANTH 3130 or ASIA 3130.

 Level: UG